asavelyev01/adt-enums/Readme.md

 There's a good reason then to introduce custom library to model enumerations.

 ## Whats
-`com.veon.scalalibs.enums.CaseEnum` is a type class representing sealed hierarchy with a single ancestor (trait or class) and a set of `[case] object`s deriving from it.
+`com.asavelyev.enums.CaseEnum` is a type class representing sealed hierarchy with a single ancestor (trait or class) and a set of `[case] object`s deriving from it.
 We will call such objects _members_.
 The `toString` representation of a member is considered it's unique key within a given `CaseEnum`.